oelmekki/pgrebase/README.md

 No need to add drop statement in those files, PgRebase will take care of it.

-## Install
+## Build

-Just clone the directory and run inside it:
+PgRebase use [gb](https://getgb.io/) as a building tool.

+To build it:

 ```
-go build -o bin/pgrebase .
+go get github.com/constabulary/gb/...  # if you don't have gb yet
+gb build all
 ```

+Binary will be in `bin/pgrebase`.

-If you don't want to install golang, a prebuilt binary for linux/amd64 can be found in `bin/` (built with golang-1.6.2).
+If you don't want to build the project, a binary for linux/amd64 is already there.

-Copy the downloaded or built binary in your favorite place to execute it.

-> Note: If you're used to golang, you can install pgrebase just the usual way
->
-> `go get github.com/oelmekki/pgrebase`

 ## Usage